Enjoy and protect nature with us

 Members may come on any one of our 100+ guided nature walks each year, led by knowledgeable volunteers who enjoy sharing their passion for nature.
 We publicize a few of these each month for the enjoyment of the general public.
 Walks happen year round in natural areas & neighbourhoods all across Toronto, and a variety of themes are represented ranging from nature & ecology to history & heritage.

 Members are invited to free monthly lectures given by noted experts, exploring everything from nature in the city to global environmental issues.
-Lectures are held at facilities on University of Toronto campus (Victoria College), just outside Museum TTC station.
+Lectures are held live online by Zoom.
+Recordings are to members on our members-only site and to the public on our YouTube channel.

 Members can make meaningful contributions to the protection of nature through participation in stewardship and citizen science initiatives like our Cottonwood Flats Monitoring Project, and in places like our 170+ hectares of private nature reserves.